adra-dev/DatabaseSystemConcepts/README.md

 # DatabaseSystemConcepts
-Rpository for practical exercies of the book DatabaseSystemConcepts, and sql scripts examples
+Repository for practical exercies of the book DatabaseSystemConcepts, and sql scripts examples